OlzhasZhorayev/Reproducibility-Package-Skills/README.md

 ## 1. Overview

 This reproducibility package contains the data processing, analysis, and visualization code used in the paper:
-**"Labor Market Returns to Socio-Emotional Traits and the Impacts of Training Programs: A Meta-Analysis"**
+**"Do Socio-Emotional Skills Pay Off and Can They Be Developed Through Training?
+A Meta-Analysis"**

 ### Collaborators
 - **Diego Angel-Urdinola**¹